ActianCorp/KafkaSparkVector/README.md

 # KafkaSparkVector

-The package "com.actian.KafkaSparkVector" aims to help to start with Kafka/Spark/Vector streaming.
+The package "com.actian.KafkaSparkVector" aims to provide a quick start with Kafka/Spark/Vector streaming.
-In this example we provides a very simple code  which streams Kafka messages into Actian Vector/VectorH.
+In this example we provide some simple code  which streams Kafka messages into a singleActian Vector/VectorH database table.
 Scheduling, intermediate transformations and parallelization of streams into Vector/VectorH is insured by a Spark streaming job.

 In this demo, we write through th Kafka producer described in the Quick start at : http://kafka.apache.org.
-The Kafka message is gathered and processed into Spark SQL before to be loaded into Vector in a parallel streaming fashion.
+The Kafka message is gathered and processed into Spark SQL before being loaded into Vector in a parallel streaming fashion through Actian's Spark-Vector connector.

 A) Check demo environment is ready (see Pre-build steps below)